-Students may appeal the Hearing Officer's finding and, if applicable the sanction imposed by the Office of the Dean of Students or the applicable academic dean to the UNM President.
+Students may appeal the Hearing Officer's finding and, if applicable, the sanction imposed by the Office of the Dean of Students to the UNM President.
 If a student wishes to appeal both the Hearing Officer's determination and the imposed sanction, the appeals must be filed at the same time; separate appeals will not be permitted.

 The appeal must be in writing and contain a statement specifying what action(s) is/are being appealed and the grounds for appeal.
-The request for appeal must be received at the Office of the President within seven (7) working days of the date of the written decision from either the Hearing Officer or the Office of the Dean of Students or the applicable academic dean, whichever is later.
+The request for appeal must be received at the Office of the President within seven (7) working days of the date of the written decision from either the Hearing Officer or the Office of the Dean of Students, whichever is later.